Tenure

 • The role of communication in diagnostic error

-In healthcare, communication is commonly defined as information exchange, borrowing heavily from aviation which focuses on sender-receiver characterizations and thus a transactional view of communication.
+Dr. Manojlovich studies communication from two angles – conceptual and methodological - to provide the greatest impact.
+Conceptually, in health care communication is commonly defined as information exchange, borrowing heavily from aviation which focuses on sender-receiver characterizations and thus a transactional view of communication.
 Dr. Manojlovich promotes a broader view of communication, one focused on developing shared understanding between communicators and the transformational nature of communication that results when two people – with different perspectives – come to understand one another and learn something new.
-To make the greatest impact, Dr. Manojlovich is conducting research on this topic from multiple perspectives and is expanding the focus of communication to include other disciplines such as pharmacists as well as patients.
-She is currently principal investigator on a grant funded by the University of Michigan School of Nursing (Jo Anne Horsley and Janet Gatherer Boyles donor funds), as well as a co-investigator on several other studies, listed below.
+Methodologically, Dr. Manojlovich is expanding the focus of communication to include how education is provided to, and received by, oncology patients who are prescribed oral anti-cancer agents (OAAs) to treat their cancer.
+OAAs cause a wide range of worrisome toxic reactions, leading to non-adherence.
+Since improving adherence may have a far greater impact on clinical outcomes than advances in new drug treatments, innovative methods based on the transformational power of communication are needed because of the recognition that improved adherence will ultimately reduce morbidity and mortality from cancer.
+Dr. Manojlovich is currently co-investigator on studies, listed below.

 Visit her Prevent Harms through Discovery and Innovation (PIVOT) Hub website.